azt3k/bonethug/README.md

 **Initialise remote DB**

-*Creates a user and a database on a local mysql db server on the remote machine defined in config/cnf.yml then applies the appropriate permissions.*
+*Uses the mysql client in the remote environment to create a user and a database according to the settings in your config/cnf.yml file*

 `thug init-db {development|staging|production}`